Dvogonen/cyclop_plus/README.md

 - Download the CYCLOP+ source code from GitHub.
 - Navigate to the cyclop_plus.ino file and open it in the Arduino development environment.
 - Download the two external LCD libraries (Adafruit GFX and Adafruit SSD1306).
 This is done within the Arduino environment.
 - Select display type by editing Adafruit_SSD1306.h.
-Look at line 69 in the file.
+Look at line 42 in the file.
 - Specify "Arduino Pro or Pro Mini" as board.
 Then select "Atmega 328 (3.3 volt, 8 MHz)" as processor.
 These settings are found in the "Tool" menu.
 - Build the project by pressing the v icon in the upper left corner of the Arduino window.

 ###Load CYCLOP+
 - Build CYCLOP+ or download the latest stable version of CYCLOP+.
-The firmware file is called cyclop_plus.hex and can be downloaded via this link: https://raw.githubusercontent.com/Dvogonen/cyclop_plus/master/cyclop_plus.hex (right-click and download)
+The SSD1306 version firmware file is called cyclop_plus.hex and can be downloaded via this link: https://raw.githubusercontent.com/Dvogonen/cyclop_plus/master/cyclop_plus.hex (right-click and download)
+The SH1106 version firmware file is called cyclop_plus_sh1106.hex and can be downloaded via this link: https://raw.githubusercontent.com/Dvogonen/cyclop_plus/master/cyclop_plus_sh1106.hex (right-click and download)
+If you do not install an OLED, you can use either binary.
 Check the format of the downloaded file.
 Each line should start with a colon character and only contain letters and numbers like this:

 :100000000C941F030C9447030C9447030C94470370